 How do we differentiate between dementia and everyday forgetfulness?
 People with dementia often forget things that only recently occurred and may ask questions repeatedly.
 Oftentimes, the kind of memory loss they experience can make it hard for them to function independently in daily life.
 For example, they may forget names of people they have known for years or whether they have had lunch that day.

 We usually do not give much thought to everyday tasks such as brushing teeth and preparing a meal.
 However, those with dementia tend to struggle to perform these tasks and often forget the right order to do things.
 For example, they may end up ironing a shirt that has yet to be washed.

 Disorientation to time and place

 Oftentimes, it is normal for us to lose track of time or the day of the week.
 However, persons with dementia tend to confuse day and night and even get lost in familiar places that they frequent daily.
 For example, they may want to get breakfast in the evening or get ready for bed in the middle of the day.

 Poor or decreased judgement

-Many of us have made bad decisions at different points in our life, but dementia can affect a person’s ability to reason and make simple judgement.
+Many of us have made bad decisions at different points in our lives, but dementia can affect a person’s ability to reason and make a simple judgement.
 For example, they may buy excessive amounts of food that they cannot finish or wear winter clothing in the summer.